 Dynamic

-Developers should learn Jetpack Compose Layout when building modern Android apps with a declarative and reactive UI approach, as it simplifies UI development by eliminating boilerplate code and improving performance through efficient recomposition meets flutter is widely used in the industry and worth learning.
+Use Flutter when you need to build cross-platform apps with high-performance, pixel-perfect UIs and want to share code across iOS, Android, web, and desktop meets developers should learn jetpack compose layout when building modern android apps with a declarative and reactive ui approach, as it simplifies ui development by eliminating boilerplate code and improving performance through efficient recomposition.
 Here's our take.

 🧊Nice Pick